What is HLA matching?

 In a bone marrow transplant, doctors match the donor’s HLA type to the patient’s so that the donated cells — which become the patient’s new immune system — do not attack the patient’s body, and the patient’s body does not attack the donated cells.
 A close match is called an HLA-matched donor.

 HLA matching is a genetic compatibility test.
-It is done from a cheek swab or a blood sample.
-The lab reads specific HLA markers in your DNA and compares them against patients waiting for a donor.
+Official registries and clinical teams arrange the sampling, typing, and matching.
+Many registries use a cheek swab, while others may use a different process.
+A lab reads specific HLA markers in your DNA and compares them against patients waiting for a donor.
 The National Cancer Institute describes HLA matching as testing tissue for the antigens that make up a person’s tissue type.

 The science of HLA matching